kyranet/veza/PROTOCOL.md

 `IPC` is based on where the server is opened to, typically if a numeric port or an IP is passed, it will use `TCP`, and `IPC` when a path to a socket file is passed instead.

-Furthermore each `Client` has a collection of `ClientSocket`s, which are each server's sockets, and each `Server` has a collection of `ServerClient`s, which are each client's sockets.
+Furthermore each `Client` has a collection of sockets used to send messages to the servers it's connected to, named `ClientSocket`s, and each `Server` has a collection of sockets used to send messages to the clients connected to it, named `ServerSocket`.

 Assuming the server runs on `TCP` with the port `8002`, the connection would be something like the following: